CN-zdy/Atrial-fibrillation-screening-tool-for-older-adults/README.md

 # Atrial-fibrillation-screening-tool-for-older-adults

-This is an easy-to-use tool for atrial fibrillation screening in the elderly.
+This is an easy-to-use tool for atrial fibrillation screening in the elderly (65 years or older).
 The tool provides three screening methods:

   First (LR.mp4): Screening by machine learning model based on age, height, and diastolic blood pressure;